addr2data/aws-certification-prep/README.rst

 --------
 As I have started to reacquaint myself with AWS, I have spent a lot of time working with the console, but I prefer to work with the API.
 All the exercises in this project will use the API, unless impossible.
 I will leave it up to the individual familiarize themselves with the console.

-*Note: Following the exercises in this project will generate costs to your AWS account, though they should be relatively small.
+*Note: Following the exercises in this project will generate costs to your AWS account.
+These should be relatively small.
 An explanation of the expected costs will be provided at the beginning of each exercise.*

 Account Setup
 -------------